What are Community Colleges Doing with Labor Department Grants?

 Qualifying for a Grant

 The qualifications for a Labor Department grant include the ability to quickly implement career training programs that meet the needs of the immediate workforce.
-Consideration is also given to schools that can shorten the amount of time students need to complete programs and move into their professional industry.
-To meet those qualifications, colleges quickly learned that partnering together in clusters enabled them to meet the requirements to receiving funding and launch workforce readiness programs.
-This explains why many of the grants have been granted to consortiums or partnerships, rather than single institutions.
+Consideration is also given to schools that can shorten the time students need to complete programs and move into their professional industry.
+To meet those qualifications, colleges quickly learned that partnering in clusters enabled them to meet the requirements to receive funding and launch workforce readiness programs.
+This explains why many grants have been granted to consortiums or partnerships rather than single institutions.

 This video explains The Trade Adjustment Assistance Community College and Career Training Program.
-This is a multiyear initiative to expand targeted training programs for unemployed workers in order to prepare them for employment in high skill, high wage occupations in fields such as advanced manufacturing, transportation and health care, as well as science, technology, engineering and math careers through partnerships between training providers and local employers.
-The U.S. Department of Labor is implementing and administering the program in coordination with the U.S. Department of Education.
+This is a multi-year initiative to expand targeted training programs for unemployed workers to prepare them for employment in high-skill, high-wage occupations in fields such as advanced manufacturing, transportation, and health care, as well as science, technology, engineering, and math careers through partnerships between training providers and local employers.
+The U.S. Department of Labor is implementing and administering the program with the U.S. Department of Education.

 Additional Resources [+]